David Cabianca, AIGA

 MGD (Masters of Graphic Design) North Carolina State University, USA

-Angela Norwood is a recipient of the Faculty of Fine Arts Dean’s Junior Faculty Teaching Award and teaches across the Design curriculum, from first year foundation courses through masters thesis supervision, with an emphasis on information design.
-Her current research interests include examining the role of design in indigenous communities through social, cultural and cognitive aspects of wayfinding and signage systems, advertising, and design pedagogy.
-She has conducted workshops on this topic in Ladakh, India.
-She is a former professional graphic designer having worked in Chicago, IL and Raleigh, NC.
-Currently, Professor Norwood is a designer and consultant on the global marketing team for Democrats Abroad, an organization that empowers US citizens in 71 countries to participate in US elections.
-Her work has been published in design journals such as Visual Communication and Design & Culture, and recognized by several organizations and publications including the Type Directors Club, Graphis and Communication Arts magazines.
-Her work is included in the American Institute of Graphic Arts (AIGA) National Design Archive.
+Angela Norwood’s research interests range include exploring the intersection of contemporary design practices and traditional knowledge systems, for devising context-appropriate approaches for environmentally and culturally sustainable outcomes.
+Additionally, she has conducted research on improving the design of scientific visualizations.
+Having served two terms as Department Chair and as Graduate Program Director, Professor Norwood teaches across the Design curriculum with an emphasis on information design and visualization.
+She is the recipient of the Dean’s Junior Faculty Teaching Award.
+As a former professional graphic designer and art director in Chicago, IL and Raleigh, NC, she worked with a varied range of national and international, corporate and cultural clients.
+She has served as designer and consultant on the global marketing team for Democrats Abroad, an organization that empowers US citizens in 71 countries to participate in US elections.
+Her scholarly work has been published in design journals such as Visual Communication and Design & Culture.
+Her professional work has been recognized by several organizations and publications including the Type Directors Club, Graphis, and Communication Arts magazines and is included in the American Institute of Graphic Arts (AIGA) National Design Archive.

 PhD Hong Kong Polytechnic University